-This PCR was developed to enable publication of EPDs for this product category based on ISO 14025, ISO 14040/14044 and other relevant standards to be used in different applications and target audiences.
+This PCR was developed to enable publication of EPDs for this product category based on ISO 14025 and ISO 14040/14044.
 The PCR enables different practitioners to generate consistent results when assessing the environmental impact of products of the same product category, and thereby it supports comparability of products within a product category.